Rui Ebata: KNOCK OUT Super Bantamweight tournament

 After successfully defending his title, Ebata went on a 12–1 run, only losing to Senpichit STD Transport, and achieving a notable victory over Eisaku Ogasawara.

 Ebata participated in the KNOCK OUT Super Bantamweight tournament, for the inaugural Super Bantamweight title.
 In the semifinal bout, he won a majority decision against Takashi Ohno, and in the finals he won a unanimous decision in a rematch with Eisaku Ogasawara.

 Rizin and RISE debut

 Ebata fought Tenshin Nasukawa in his Rizin debut, during Rizin 20 - Saitama.
 He lost the fight midway through the first round, by TKO.
 He was more successful in his next Rizin appearance, managing to win a unanimous decision against Seiki Ueyama.

 Ebata participated in the 2020 RISE DEAD OR ALIVE tournament, and is scheduled to fight Masahiko Suzuki in the semifinals.
 He lost the semifinal bout by decision.

 At RISE Eldorado 2021, Ebata fought KENGO, whom he beat by a first-round knockout.

+Ebata announced his retirement on August 16, 2024.
+He had surgery in 2023 to remove a brain tumor.